cuba-platform/cuba-sdk/Readme.md

 - `sdk setup` - run SDK configuration.
 This command will configure SDK properties and download, install and configure *m2* and nexus repository.
 For already configured SDK this command will not cleanup current SDK metadata
 - `sdk cleanup` - cleanup SDK metadata and remove all artifacts from local *m2* repository and from embedded Nexus repository.
 If `--local-only` flag provided then only local *m2* repository will be cleaned
 - `sdk set-license` - set license key and configure Premium repositories for *source* repository
+- `sdk check-updates` - check available minor updates for framework and addons.
+Specific target repository can be configured with `--r` or `--repository` additional parameters, example `sdk import --r sdk2`.
+If `--no-upload` additional parameter presented then SDK archive will be imported to local *m2* repository only.

 ## 4.2.
 Embedded nexus repository commands <a name="common-commands-sdk"></a>